Jpease1020/UI-Testing/PITCHME.md

     _**Am I testing the intent..**_

 ---
+### Acceptance Criteria
+  * Every acceptance criteria noted in user story should be covered an acceptance test
+  * Adding a map between user story ID and acceptance test cases could offer traceability matrix
+---
 ### Headless vs Std.
 Browser Tests
 ##### Std Browser
   * Closer to real life use of the application